Comments on Cut-Set Bounds on Network Function Computation: Introduction

 \section{Introduction}

-We consider function computation in a directed acyclic network, where a \emph{target function} $f$ is intended to be calculated at a sink node, and the input symbols of the target function are generated at multiple source nodes.
-As a special case, network communication is just the computation of the \emph{identity function}.\footnote{A function $f:\mathcal{A}\rightarrow \mathcal{A}$ is identity if $f(x)=x$ for all $x\in \mathcal{A}$.} Network function computation naturally arises in sensor networks~\cite{Giridhar05} and Internet of Things, and may find applications in big data processing.
+We consider a function computation problem in a directed acyclic network, where a \emph{target function} is intended to be calculated at a sink node, and the input symbols of the target function are generated at multiple source nodes.
+As a special case, network communication is just the computation of the \emph{identity function} whose output is the same as the input.
+Network function computation naturally arises in sensor networks~\cite{Giridhar05} and has applications in big data processing.
+Various models and special cases of this problem have been studied in the literature (see the summarizations in \cite{Appuswamy11,Kowshik12,Rai12,Zhang13,Ramam13}).

-Various models and special cases of this problem have been studied in literature (see the summarizations in \cite{Appuswamy11,Kowshik12,Ramam13}).
-We are interested in the following \emph{network coding model} for function computation.
-Specifically, we assume that the network links have limited (unit) capacity and are error-free.
-Each source node generates multiple input symbols, and the network codes perform vector network coding by using the network multiple times.\footnote{One use of a network means the use of each link in the network at most once.} An intermediate network node can transmit the output of a certain fixed function of the symbols it receives.
-Here all the intermediated nodes are considered with unbounded computing ability.
+The following \emph{network coding model} for function computation has been studied in \cite{Appuswamy11,Kowshik12}.
+Specifically, the network links have limited (unit) capacity and are error-free.
+Each source node generates multiple input symbols, and the network codes perform vector network coding by using the network multiple times, where one use of a network means the use of each link at most once.
+An intermediate network node can transmit a certain fixed function of the symbols it receives.
+Here all the intermediate nodes are considered with unbounded computing capability.
 The target function is required to be computed correctly for all possible inputs.
 We are interested in the \emph{computing rate} of a network code that computes the target function, i.e., the average number of times that the target function can be computed for one use of the network.
-The maximum achievable computing rate is called the \emph{computing capacity}.
+The maximum computing rate is called the \emph{computing capacity}.